Young Choi

 Why Test Codes Matter

-Test codes are like a mirror for your main code.
-They show you its strengths and weaknesses.
-Here are some key signals to watch for:
+Tests are a mirror for your main code.
+They show its strengths and its weak spots.
+A few signals to watch for:

-- Difficulty Writing Tests: If you struggle to write tests, your code might be too complex or not modular.
+• Difficulty writing tests: the code might be too complex or not modular.

-- Hidden Dependencies: If certain dependencies are not obvious, your code might be hard to maintain or extend.
+• Hidden dependencies: the code might be hard to maintain or extend.

 Key Signals and What They Mean